Saurabh2662/Air-Sketch-using-Hand-Gestures/README.md

 ## 🧩 Features
 - Draw in the air using finger gestures
-- Real-time hand detection using a webcam
+- A Real-time hand detection using a webcam
 - Virtual CLEAR button to erase the drawing
 - No physical input devices required